Shots Magazine is a beautifully printed quarterly journal in world gone digital, not an on-line publication.

 Douglas Beasley | Publisher

-After receiving a BFA from the University of Michigan in Ann Arbor, Doug worked for several prominent commercial photo studios until opening his own studio in Minneapolis, MN emphasizing commercial and editorial fashion.
+After receiving a BFA from the University of Michigan, Ann Arbor, Doug worked for several prominent commercial photo studios before opening his own studio in Minneapolis, MN emphasizing commercial and editorial fashion.
 This evolved into shooting nationally and internationally for various advertising, educational, public service and non-profit clients.
 Doug currently works on selected fine-art based commercial projects around the world.

 As founder and director of Vision Quest Photo Workshops, Beasley provides workshops that emphasize personal expression and creative vision over the mechanics of camera use.
-His workshops are held at art and photo centers around the world, as well as the Trade River Retreat Center, his cabin/retreat center in Northwest Wisconsin.
+His workshops are held at art and photo centers around the world, as well as private workshops and mentorships at the Trade River Retreat Center, his cabin in Northwest Wisconsin.

 Doug continues to explore the notion of what is sacred in his photography and in his own life.
 He lives in a passive solar home surrounded by trees in Saint Paul, MN and when not out traveling the world he can be found tending his Japanese gardens or enjoying a strong cup of coffee while listening to loud music.
 Personal heroes include Jimi Hendrix, the Dalai Lama and whoever invented the espresso machine.